-- 56) Q: What are the tax implications on sale of assets?A: We need to investigate the amount, if any, of the capital gains tax on a sale. - 57) Q: Has the need for additional insurance to protect the community in the event of an impact to our water supply been discussed with the board?A: The Board is aware of the insurance questions.
-The WC is still investigating. - 58) Comment (Ken Heiden): During the power outage the water usage was not significantly reduced, so there must be considerable leakage in the system.
+A: We need to investigate the amount, if any, of the capital gains tax on a sale. - 57) Q: Has the need for additional insurance to protect the community in the event of an impact to our water supply been discussed with the board?

+A: As it has not yet received the WC's report, the board has not discussed the risks mentioned on slide 16 or the need for insurance. - 58) Comment (Ken Heiden): During the power outage the water usage was not significantly reduced, so there must be considerable leakage in the system.
 If we use residence meters, residents don't assume the cost of any leakage in the system (other than leaks in their own property).
 The average cost of metered water might be less than the \$600 the committee is using for CWC pricing.
 Ken believes there might be as much as 1/3 leakage of the amount pumped.
-Residence level metering would thus reduce the average metered bill by \$200/yr (from \$600/yr to \$400/yr.)
+Residence level metering would thus reduce the average metered bill by \$200/yr ( from \$600/yr to \$400/yr.)
 Response: We agree that the more leakage there is in the current system the lower the average bill will be if individually metered.
 However, our usage is believed to be about average for communities with our demographics.
-The WC will review volumes during the hurricane.
-See item #15. - 59) Q: When conducting due diligence can you see if there have been any restrictions placed on other water systems after their takeover?A: The committee will follow up on this. - 60) Q: Might there be benefit in interconnecting with a local water company to provide back up?
+The WC will review volumes during the hurricane. - 59) Q: When conducting due diligence can you see if there have been any restrictions placed on other water systems after their takeover?A: The committee will follow up on this. - 60) Q: What are the service level agreements in place to return service in case of outage? - A: The committee will follow up.

-A: The only local company with pipes nearby is SE Morris.
-They are not interested in purchasing the MKL water System (see item #28).

-- 61) Suggestion Put on website the follow up points that will be included in the due diligence.A: The follow-up points (from the easel sheet) are included in this document, which is posted on the MKL website. - 62) Q: Would the CWC increase water pressure so the hydrants can be used to fight fires?A: The fire department seems to prefer pumping lake water to fight fires at MKL. - 63) Q: When was the last time the rate of return was changed for the CWC?A: both companies received rate increases in 2012, and seem to get them every 2 years or so.
-We are not sure when the actual rate of return itself was changed. - 64) What restrictions on water use could the CWC impose on the community?A: The main restrictions on use come from government authorities during drought.
-It is not in the CWCs economic interest to restrict water use. - 65) Comment: Thanks to the Committee for its commendable work. - 66) Q: Does Aqua carry liability insurance for environmental contamination of the drinking water, which contamination could cause either (1) illness or (2) limit the availability of water and necessitate getting the water from a different source?
-Have you had instances of such contamination and, if yes, what has been the frequency, has it resulted in litigation and what was the general cost of resolution?
-We do not currently carry any insurance for such risks, but have discussed it.
-The costs for a small company such as ours could be high.
+- 61) Q: Might there be benefit in interconnecting with a local water company to provide back up? - A: It would seem so.
+If our water source were jeopardized we could get water from another source.
+Evidently there are lines nearby.
+The committee has not had discussions with that company.
+Dave Dietz mentioned that Harding might make such an interconnection difficult, as it is not interested in having water pipes extended throughout the township. - 62) Suggestion Put on website the follow up points that will be included in the due diligence. - A: The follow-up points (from the easel sheet) are included in this document, which is posted on the MKL website. - 63) Q: Would the CWC increase water pressure so the hydrants can be used to fight fires? - A: The fire department seems to prefer pumping lake water to fight fires at MKL. - 64) Q: When was the last time the rate of return was changed for the CWC?

-A: (Aqua) Yes, but we have experienced no such instances.

-67) Q (1/9/13): Does Aqua's financial offer allow Lakeshore to receive adequate payment for what its water operations are worth?
-A: The WC believes the ultimate test of something's worth is what the market is willing to pay for it.
-Lakeshore has received two independent offers for about the same amount of money.
-Additionally four other companies declined to bid.
-So it would seem that at this time the market has spoken.
-A number of other metrics, e.g. ratio of price to yearly revenue, and a guesstimate at earnings on investment seem to be in the ballpark for the water system.
+A: both companies received rate increases in 2012, and seem to get them every 2 years or so.
+We are not sure when the actual rate of return itself was changed.
+We will find out. - 65) What restrictions on water use could the CWC impose on the community?
+A: The main restrictions on use come from government authorities during drought.
+It is not in the CWCs economic interest to restrict water use. - 66) Comment: Thanks to the Committee for its commendable work.